 What does bulimia really means?
 We have often heard this mentioned on the radio and even watched it discussed on TV.
 But what really is bulimia and why is it said to be dangerous?

 Bulimia or bulimia nervosa is an eating disorder wherein a person tends to eat excessively (binging) and force herself to vomit (purging) after she feels guilty.
-This is common among adolescents especially women who are vain.

 Types of Bulimia